Tropical Fish

 Temperament / Behavior : Can be aggressive, especially with smaller aquarium species.

-Breeding / Mating / Reproduction : They have been bred in captivity.
+Breeding : They have been bred in captivity.
 The males carry the eggs in their mouths (mouth brooder).

-Tank Size : 150 gallon minimum but preferrably much larger tanks.
-This fish is best left in the wild or in public aquarium displays.
+Aquarium Size : 200 gallon minimum but preferably much larger tanks.
+This fish is best left in the wild, in public aquarium displays or with advanced hobbyists with the equipment and space to keep them.

 Tank Region : Mostly at the top of tank